 Sales.
 Forecast when and how much you will achieve in sales for each quarter of your first year.
 Then, try to anticipate what sales you will achieve in five years.
 Oh, and be conservative here, too.
 Once you’ve identified the sales numbers, subtract 25 percent.
 All kinds of businesses suffer from unexpected tsunamis.

 Good luck.
 Entrepreneurship is a beautiful thing, but do it the right way.
-And when you have time and resources, develop your business plan.
+And if you want assuming you have the time and resources, you can think about developing your business plan.

-From the Coach’s Corner: here are strategies to build trust with clients.
+From the Coach’s Corner: here are relevant articles:

 Knowledge is knowing a tomato is a fruit; wisdom is not putting it in a fruit salad.